 Safety and security

 Our work in this area has two main aims – to ensure fair treatment for fans, and to ensure the fan perspective is considered at all times.
 We believe good communication is key to successful work in this area.
 We work with Club stewarding staff, the police and local authorities in this area.
 We do not tend to favour behavioural messaging, preferring to explain and communicate instead.
-We represent fans on Haringey’s Safety Advisory Group.
+We represent fans on Haringey’s Safety Advisory Group and on the Metropolitan Police Independent Advisory Group.
 We do take on individual case work, and will put fans in touch with specialist legal advisers if this is necessary.
-We support the FSF’s Watching Football is not a Crime campaign.
+We support the FSA’s Watching Football is not a Crime campaign.

-We believe supporters should be represented at club board level and on the game’s decision-making bodies.
-We meet with the board of THFC three times a year.
+We believe supporters should be represented at Club board level and on the game’s decision-making bodies.
+We meet with the Board of THFC three times a year.
 Our ultimate aim is reform that sees supporter representation made a requirement for all football clubs and governing bodies.
 We believe dialogue is important, but that fans must have genuine influence to go with a place at the table.
-We are members of Supporters Direct and support the organisation’s work.
+We also attend the regular structured dialogue discussions between senior Premier League officials and reps from all 20 Premier League clubs.